GoWeb-Internship/gw-fe-marathon-project/content/chapters/start/en.md

 subhead:
   - subhead_title: General questions
     questions:
-      - question_title: How will the marathon take place?
+      - question_title: How will the marathon take place ?
         description: You will receive all materials, links and videos in the "GoIT Marathon" chatbot every day at 19:00, the homework deadline is 18:00 the next day.
 In most cases, the lesson + performance of homework will